ilius/pyglossary/README.md

 import pyglossary
 from pyglossary import Glossary

-# Glossary.init() must be called only once, so make sure you put it
+# Glossary.init() should be called only once, so make sure you put it
 # in the right place
 Glossary.init()